Railways, Part III , Blisworth, Northamptonshire, UK.

 27-38 The "Ro-Railer"

 Designed by J. Shearman, who worked for the LMS railway, this vehicle was a hybrid single decker bus, built by Karrier Motors of Huddersfield with a Craven body, equipped with both tyres and flanged steel wheels.
 It was put into use in early 1932 and worked on the rails between Blisworth and Stratford Goods Yard on the SMJ line.
-The different pairs of wheels were exchanged using levers inside the body so that from the goods yard it made its way through the streets of Stratford to the Welcome Hotel.
+The different pairs of wheels were exchanged using levers that were stored inside.
+The levers were used at each axle in a manner presently available on line* From the goods yard it made its way through the streets of Stratford to the Welcome Hotel.
 The service was discontinued after only a few months.

 27-39 Dated approx 1908, this is SMJ No4.